 After decades of observing this plane, I finally picked one up myself.
 The photos make it look like a small plane, but it is significantly larger than the 3″ and 4″ Continental ‘block’ planes.
 It is a bevel down plane.

 In Italy, where the following plane was found, many people have become accustomed to finding antiquities about.
 After all, in some areas around Rome, and other cites, 2,000 year old coins can still be found.
-The nickel colored brazing compound looks very similar to that on no. 804 in David Russell’s “Antique Woodworking Tools,” and also has a similar profile from the side.
+The silver colored brazing compound looks very similar to that on no. 804 in David Russell’s “Antique Woodworking Tools,” and also has a similar profile from the side.
 Russell estimated no. 804 to have been made in the late 16th, early 17th centuries.
 Unlike most early Continental European ‘block’ planes, this one has a bevel up cutting iron.
 At the toe, the sole is folded up on itself, forming a neat lip.

 Shown below are two 5″ iron planes made by toolmaker, engineer, and artist, Leonhard Danner (1507-1585) in Nuremberg around 1570 for Kurfurst August of Saxony.
 The irons were positioned bevel down.
 Intricate etching, with hunting scenes and floral designs adorned the sidewalls, which were bent around in a long oval shape.
 The plane irons were fixed with thumbscrews in a fleur de lis pattern instead of a wedge, and the toes have intricately turned front totes.
 The toes and heels were covered under the decorated metal exterior.
+Images from the SKD museum, Dresden, Germany:

 W.L.
 Goodman had located these 2 Danner metal planes in the collection of Elector Saxony in Dresden, and a third Danner, slightly larger, at 5 1/2″ in the Arts and Crafts Museum of Vienna.
 A fourth example of the Danner plane was depicted in a portrait of the Nuremberg cabinetmaker, Friedrich Finkhauer, who died in 1571.
 While these 4 planes were custom made variants of the early ‘block’ plane, made for the elite and wealthy, they were not one-off planes.
-And many more less ornate, and more workmanlike examples of the Vergratthobel from this time period, survive today.
+And many more less ornate, and more workmanlike examples of the Vergatthobel from this time period, survive today.

 Early Mitre Planes